What is MND?

 While the cause is not known, certain patterns have emerged in those affected by MND:

-• Most commonly diagnosed between ages 50 and 70, though it can occur in younger or older adults.
+Most commonly diagnosed between ages 50 and 70, though it can occur in younger or older adults.
+In Australia, the highest number of MND deaths occurs in the 70–79 age group, with the highest mortality rate in those aged 80 and over.

-• 90% of cases are sporadic, meaning they occur with no known family history.
+90% of cases are sporadic, meaning they occur with no known family history.
+More than 30 genes have now been linked to the 10% of cases that are inherited (familial MND).

 Despite these trends, MND does not discriminate — it affects people from all walks of life, regardless of background, lifestyle, or health history.